 Endoscopic Retrograde Cholangiopancreatography (ERCP) is a specialized endoscopic procedure used to diagnose and treat problems of the bile ducts, pancreatic duct, gallbladder, and liver.
-It combines endoscopy and X-ray imaging to accurately identify blockages, stones, strictures, leaks, or tumors and allows therapeutic intervention in the same procedure.
+This advanced ERCP Treatment, as explained by trusted medical institutions like Johns Hopkins Medicine, combines endoscopy and X-ray imaging to accurately identify blockages, stones, strictures, leaks, or tumors.
+ERCP Treatment also allows therapeutic intervention in the same procedure, making it highly effective for managing complex digestive conditions.

 You should consult a gastroenterologist for ERCP if: